ignashub/zk-votely/README.md

 $ yarn install
 ```

-After this, all dependencies should be installed but just incase you can also install [snarkJS](https://github.com/iden3/snarkjs) library:
+After this, all dependencies should be installed but just in case you can also install [snarkJS](https://github.com/iden3/snarkjs) library:

 ### Installing Snarkjs